• Home

 In my younger days, I was a rectangle and thin.
 But now, I’m in my 70s, no longer skinny, petite at 5’2″, busty, and carry my weight in my stomach.
 For all intents and purposes, I am an apple shape.
 There are four main body types: apple, pear, rectangle, and hourglass.

-When I used an online body shape calculator, I was determined to be a rectangle, but because my tummy protrudes I dress myself as an apple shape.
+When I used an online body shape calculator, I was determined to be a rectangle, but because my tummy protrudes, I now dress myself as an apple shape.
 Many women in menopause or beyond become apple-shapes even if they weren’t that way when they were younger.
 That is because our hormones, stress, and other factors build belly fat as we age.

 Add being short to that equation and it’s easy to look like a sausage in clothes

-A woman under 5’4″ is considered to be a “petite.”
+A woman under 5’4″ is considered a “petite.”
 Fit petites are often defined as gamine and look adorable in clothing.
 But when stubborn fat builds in the middle it is easy to look like a knockwurst.

-A petite apple-shaped woman can look flattering and elegant in clothes.
+Despite carrying extra tummy weight, a petite apple-shaped woman can look flattering and elegant in clothes.
 The goal is to create a balanced silhouette by elongating her frame and defining her waist.

-- V-Necks & Scoop Necks – These necklines create the illusion of a longer torso and draw attention upward, away from the midsection.
+1. V-Necks & Scoop Necks – These necklines create the illusion of a longer torso and draw attention upward, away from the midsection.

-- Empire Waist & A-Line Dresses – Dresses that cinch just below the bust and flow away from the tummy help define your shape without clinging to problem areas.
+2. Empire Waist & A-Line Dresses – Dresses that cinch just below the bust and flow away from the tummy help define your shape without clinging to problem areas.

-- Structured Jackets and Open Cardigans – Fitted blazers and waterfall-style cardigans create vertical lines that slim and lengthen your frame while offering a tailored look.
+4. Structured Jackets and Open Cardigans – Fitted blazers and waterfall-style cardigans create vertical lines that slim and lengthen your frame while offering a tailored look.

-- Monochrome Outfits or Vertical Prints – Dressing in one color from head to toe or choosing vertical stripes helps to create a continuous line, making you look taller and leaner.
+1. Monochrome Outfits or Vertical Prints – Dressing in one color from head to toe or choosing vertical stripes helps to create a continuous line, making you look taller and leaner.

-- Avoid Boxy & Oversized Clothes – While loose tops may feel comfortable, they can make you look shapeless.
+2. Avoid Boxy & Oversized Clothes – While loose tops may feel comfortable, they can make you look shapeless.
 Instead, opt for fitted tops with ruching or wrap styles that create a waistline.

-- Choose the Right Fabrics – Medium-weight fabrics with some structure (like crepe, denim, or ponte knit) help create a smooth silhouette, while clingy fabrics may highlight areas you’d prefer to downplay.
+3. Choose the Right Fabrics – Medium-weight fabrics with some structure (like crepe, denim, or ponte knit) help create a smooth silhouette, while clingy fabrics may highlight areas you’d prefer to downplay.

 There is no need to wear maternity blouses if you have a tummy!

-Most of us big-belly gals buy oversized blouses to cover up our protrusion but they make us look bigger than we are and sometimes even pregnant. (at 60+ HAH!)
+Most of us big-belly gals buy oversized blouses to cover up our protrusion, but they make us look bigger than we are and sometimes even pregnant. (at 60+ HAH!)

 Create a Column of Color